 - Once you find what you want to purchase, simply add it to your cart.

-- When you are ready to check out, provide an address for delivery, and view the final price of the order (including a booking fee) and the estimated delivery time.
+- When you are ready to check out, provide an address for delivery, and view the final price of the order (including taxes and fees) and the estimated delivery time.

 Once the order has been placed, the app turns into a tracking system for the customer.
 It will show their order being accepted and prepped by the restaurant.
 Then an Uber Eats delivery partner – either in a car, on a bike or on a scooter – will accept the delivery.
-The app will then transition to a map application showing the delivery partner en route on the map to the customer’s location.
+The app will then transition to a map application tracking the delivery partner en route to the customer’s location.

 Once the driver has arrived, simply accept the food and enjoy it.

 How does Uber Eats work for drivers?

 If you are already an Uber driver partner, you can go into your app and activate Uber Eats to begin receiving delivery requests.
 If you are seeking to deliver with Uber, you must meet all of the following qualifications first.